 In a case like that, I would suggest getting a definitive answer in writing from your provider.
 If you can't get one, the safe choice is to assume it's not eligible and not expense it.

 There are also cases where one source says an expense is eligible and another says it's not.
 In those cases I do my best to research the expense further and come up with an answer that seems most likely for the greatest number of providers.

 At any rate, these are the primary sources I use for expense verification.
 Keep in mind this is not an exhaustive list, and I will frequently check product manufacturer websites for eligibility statuses, as they often will have done their own due diligence if they suspect people may want to use their HSA or FSA to pay for their products and they fall into the uncertain category.

-Please note that it's always best to check with your HSA administrator or health insurance provider to confirm if you can pay for acetaminophen with your HSA card before making any purchases.
+This page is intended to be an educational reference only.
+Please check with your HSA administrator or health insurance provider to confirm if you can pay for acetaminophen with your HSA card before making any purchases.

 A good rule of thumb is that if your doctor diagnosed you with a specific medical condition or ordered a treatment, product, or prescription specifically for you, your health savings account should cover it.
 Sometimes your HSA will even cover items that it normally wouldn't if you have a letter of medical necessity signed by your doctor.
 Again, you should check with your HSA administrator before any purchase if you have any questions about an item being eligible or ineligible.